AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 ## Fixed issues

-We are fixing hundreds of issues in the {{ site.data.var.ce }} 2.4.4 core code.
+We are fixing hundreds of issues in the Magento Open Source 2.4.4 core code.
 A subset of those fixed issues is described below.

 ### Installation, upgrade, deployment

 <!--- MC-42026-->

-*  {{ site.data.var.ce }} now logs static content deployment errors in build log files as expected.
+*  Magento Open Source now logs static content deployment errors in build log files as expected.

 <!--- MC-43094-->

-*  Data patches can no longer ignore a table’s unique constraints and insert duplicate values into a MySQL database table.
+*  Data patches can no longer ignore a table's unique constraints and insert duplicate values into a MySQL database table.
 Previously, patches could insert duplicate values, which corrupted the database.

 <!--- AC-1480-->

-*  Merchants can now successfully upgrade from an {{ site.data.var.ce }} 2.4.2 deployment with Klarna to {{ site.data.var.ce }} 2.4.3.
+*  Merchants can now successfully upgrade from an Magento Open Source 2.4.2 deployment with Klarna to Magento Open Source 2.4.3.
 [GitHub-33760](https://github.com/magento/magento2/issues/33760)

 <!--- ACP2E-77-->

 *  Sitemap generator configuration can now be successfully changed from the command line.
-Previously, {{ site.data.var.ce }} displayed this error when you tried to change sitemap configuration outside the Admin: `Import failed: Notice: Trying to access array offset on value of type null in app/code/Magento/Cron/Model/Config/Backend/Sitemap.php on line 78`.
+Previously, Magento Open Source displayed this error when you tried to change sitemap configuration outside the Admin: `Import failed: Notice: Trying to access array offset on value of type null in app/code/Magento/Cron/Model/Config/Backend/Sitemap.php on line 78`.
 [GitHub-31428](https://github.com/magento/magento2/issues/31428)

 <!--- ACP2E-215-->